pretix/pretix-docs/docs/guides/pretixscan/android.md

 The default selection is "Manual mode (off)".
 This means that pretixSCAN will not enable or disable offline scanning automatically.

-If you select, for example, "3 seconds or errors", pretixSCAN will enable offline scanning after unsuccessfully attempting to verify a code for 3 seconds; after encountering 3 errors while attempting to verify a code; or after detecting a loss of connection while attempting to verify a code.
+If you select, for example, "3 seconds or errors", pretixSCAN will enable offline scanning if at least one of the following three conditions is met:

+ - pretixSCAN has been attempting to verify a code for three seconds without success
+ - pretixSCAN has encountered three errors while attempting to verify a code
+ - pretixSCAN has detected a loss of connection while attempting to verify a code

 If you select "Only errors or connection loss", then pretixSCAN will enable offline scanning after encountering an error or detecting a loss of connection while attempting to verify a code.

 !!!
 Note

-    While you are using pretixSCAN in offline mode, tickets ordered while your shop is in test mode will not be recognized as valid and will also not show up in the search.
+    In offline mode, pretixSCAN will not recognize any tickets ordered while your shop is in test mode as valid.
+    Also, tickets ordered in test mode will not appear in the search.

 ## Troubleshooting